 With a vision to inspire philanthropy to solve the greatest mental health challenges of our time, the Philanthropy team is responsible for inspiring philanthropic support from individuals in the private sector, making up over 70% of CAMH Foundation’s annual revenue.
 As members of the team, we are committed to being positive culture carriers, adaptable change agents, clear, proactive communicators and to leading a culture of helpfulness.
 Team members approach their work from the perspective of curiosity and a common purpose to nurture life-long relationships outside and inside CAMH.

-The Associate, Philanthropy provides administrative leadership and strategic fundraising support to the Philanthropy team.
-The role in responsible for supporting senior team members in managing and implementing strategies and activities that support the effective discovery, cultivation, solicitation and stewardship of the Foundation’s most significant supporters.
+The Coordinator, Philanthropy provides administrative and operations support to the Philanthropy team.
+This role coordinates activities that support the effective discovery, cultivation, solicitation and stewardship of the Foundation’s supporters.

 WHAT YOU’LL BRING TO THE TEAM: